Recent searches

 4 from 1887 votes

-What is a Tom Collins Drink?
+What is a Tom Collins Cocktail?

 The Tom Collins is a classic gin cocktail that dates back to the 1880s.
 The epitome of simplicity and proof that less is often more.
 A classic Tom Collins drink is made with gin, lemon juice, simple syrup and soda water.
 And it’s just perfect.